Griffin-Group/hat-cu-chirality-dft-data/README.md

 on dicyanoanthracene-copper, a similar system.
 [[1](https://doi.org/10.1038/s41524-022-00918-0),[2](https://doi.org/10.1002/adfm.202106474)]

-Plotting of DOS and band structures performed using sumo.
+Plotting of DOS and band structures were performed using sumo.

 ## Structures